Bankruptcy Restrictions Undertaking (BRU)

 Paying off one of your creditors in preference to others is a “preferential payment”.
 If you have done this within 2 years of going bankrupt you are at risk of getting a BRU.
 The OR may also try to recover the money paid.

 Do not pay off debts owed to family or friends before you go bankrupt.
 This is a preferential payment.
 You will get a BRU and the money they received may have to be returned to the the OR.

 Will you get a BRU if you have Gambling Debt?

 If you have gambling debt you might get a BRU.
-However this is not a certainty in every case.
-It depends on the amount of your debt which is down to gambling.
+However it is certainly not guaranteed.
+The Official Receiver will review your circumstances and make their decision based on the amount of your debt that has resulted from gambling.

 Arrange a call with a Bankruptcy Expert

 Your information will be held in strictest confidence and used to contact you by our internal team only.
 We will never share your details with any third party without your permission.